Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/12-01-west.png)

-* Once you get to the relay point, farm until Nitori wipe
+* Once you get to the relay point, go back to Gensokyo
 * When you're back at Gensokyo, use these facilities:
 	* <span class="hakurei-shrine"> **Hakurei Shrine**: Level All Characters </span>
 * Open the menu and take the following actions: